Faithie16/DAX_IN_POWERBI/progressive_guide_to mastering_DAX_in_powerbi.md

         VAR: Declares a variable and assigns it a value or expression.

         RETURN: Specifies the final calculation or result that uses the variable(s).

+## Calculated Tables

+Just as calculated columns returns a column, Calculated tables returns a table.

+To carry out this function, I created a copy of the data I want to use by using this function:

+        copy of product = 'Product'